enysojkova/Eny-S/README.md

 # 3. 🪑 Skip to the good stuff - Case study
 ### Memisto

+__A.
+Challenge__

+Memisto is a newly created brand.
+The goal is to get statement, high quality furniture to modern households/apartments.

+Thankfully my client did his research.
+He found out, that people who could afford such homes, would prefer professionals to arrange said space.
+That is why our end customer is more likely to be an interior designer = B2B communication.

+My assignment was to create the:
+- brand name
+- moodboard
+- logo
+- color palette
+- pattern
+- e commerce preview
+- Instagram templates

+.
+Client?

+__B.
+Solution__
+After researching the competition, inspiration and foreign brands I made a proposal.

+We'll create a name that subtly plays with words but can be easy to pronounce (in eng/cz).
+Something funky but memorable.
+Most of the furniture my client would like to sell looks very round and soft.
+We will enhance that with light and calming colours.
+To add some contrast and character, I'll add sharper shapes and patterns.
+Here I'd like to remind you, that we are already targeting designers!
+The outcome can look more expensive and little bit out of reach.
+E commerce needs to be very easy to navigate.
+Socials should feel very timeless, not too trendy, but still active.

+Key words: timeless, statement, clouds, cosy

+__C.
+Result__

 <img width="586" alt="Screenshot 2023-02-08 at 14 05 16" src="https://user-images.githubusercontent.com/116082681/217641494-c2561da0-8a3c-4ce1-8fdb-63d192d0474a.png">